Sleepaway Camp III: Teenage Wastland (1989) - Review

 TL;DR (Conclusion)

 Sleepaway Camp was never going to reach the esteemed heights of class and popularity of other slasher franchises, but it did alright for itself nonetheless.
 The first one is a weird, watchable mess.
-The second one finds more solid footing with a different approach to the franchise and more comical attitude.
+The second one finds more solid footing with a different approach to the franchise and a more comical attitude.
 Sleepaway Camp III recycles the ideas to make a pretty standard, but still watchable B-movie.
 Not good, not terrible, a bit forgettable, but still watchable.